ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 [RFC8392] (CWT) and claims from [@I-D.maldant-spice-oidc-cwt#02],
 illustrated using [@I-D.ietf-cbor-edn-literals] (EDN).

-To simplify this example, the same public and private keys from the Single-Use JPT are reused for this example.
+To simplify this example, the same information is represented as the JPT example above, including the same public and private keys.

 <{{./fixtures/build/cpt-issuer-protected-header.edn}}>
 Figure: Issuer Protected Header (SU-ES256, CBOR)